RagnarB83/ash-documentation/docs/module_plotting.rst

    * - ``line_linewidth``
      - integer
      - 1
-     - Linewidth of line plots.
+     - Linewidth of lines in line-plots.
+   * - ``barwidth``
+     - integer
+     - None
+     - Width of bar columns.
+Default is None, ie. width is automatically adapted to data.
    * - ``marker``
      - string
      - 'o'